 To further investigate the potential for MCTP C2 domains to interact with membranes, we employed molecular dynamics modelling.
-We focussed on AtMCTP4, as a major plasmodesmal constituent and whose loss-of-function in conjunction with AtMCTP3, induces severe plant development defects (Liu et al, 2018) (Fig. 3).
-We first generated the 3D structures of all three C2 domains of AtMCTP4 using 3D homology modelling, and then tested the capacity of individual C2 to dock to membrane bilayers using coarse grained dynamic simulations (Fig. a; Suppl movie 3).
+We focussed on AtMCTP4, as a major plasmodesmal constituent and whose loss-of-function in conjunction with AtMCTP3, induces severe plant developmental and plasmodesmata defects (Liu et al, 2018) (Fig. 3).
+We first generated the 3D structures of all three C2 domains of AtMCTP4 using 3D homology modelling, and then tested the capacity of individual C2 domains to dock to membrane bilayers using coarse grained dynamic simulations (Fig. 7a; Suppl movie 3).
 Molecular dynamics modelling was performed on three different membranes; 1) a neutral membrane composed of phosphatidylcholine (PC), 2) a membrane with higher negative charge composed of PC and phosphatidylserine (PS; 3:1) and 3) a PM-mimicking lipid bilayer, containing PC, PS, sitosterol and the anionic phosphoinositide phosphatidyl inositol-4-phosphate (PI4P; 57:19:20:4).
-The simulations showed that all individual C2 domains of AtMCTP4 can interact with lipids and dock on the membrane surface when a "PM-like" lipid composition was used (Fig. a).
-The PC-only membrane showed only weak interactions, whilst the PC:PS membrane allowed only partial docking (Fig. a).
+The simulations showed that all individual C2 domains of AtMCTP4 can interact with lipids and dock on the membrane surface when a "PM-like" lipid composition was used (Fig. 7a).
+The PC-only membrane showed only weak interactions, whilst the PC:PS membrane allowed only partial docking (Fig. 7a).
 Docking of AtMCTP4 C2 domains arose mainly through electrostatic interactions between lipid polar heads and basic amino acid residues at the protein surface.
+We also confirmed membrane docking and stable anionic lipid interaction for individual AtMCTP4 C2 domains using all atom simulation.
+For that coarse grained systems were transformed back to all atom representations and simulation were run for 100 ns to check the stability of membrane docking (Supplementary Fig. 13c).
 We further tested two other MCTP members, namely AtMCTP15/QKY and NbMCTP7, which possess four rather than three C2 domains.
-We found that similar to AtMCTP4, the individual C2 domains of AtMCTP15/QKY and NbMCTP7 exhibited membrane interaction in the presence of the negatively charged lipids (Supplementary Fig. .
+We found that similar to AtMCTP4, the individual C2 domains of AtMCTP15/QKY and NbMCTP7 exhibited membrane interaction in the presence of the negatively charged lipids (Supplementary Fig. 13a,b).

 Our molecular dynamics data thus suggest that membrane docking of the AtMCTP4 C2 domains depends on the electrostatic charge of the membrane and more specifically on the presence of PI4P, a negatively-charged lipid which has been reported as controlling the electrostatic field of the PM in plants (Simon et al, 2016).